A.R.I.S.E. Re-Entry Institute — KRE8ivU Multimedia Academy

 CommitmentAgreement to attend all sessions (with excused absences for emergencies) and complete capstone project

-TransportationSafe and reliable access to program location (we provide transportation vouchers if needed)
+TransportationSafe and reliable access to program location (transportation vouchers provided if needed)

 Intake Process